The Cost of Cybersecurity to Banking – Banking with Confidence

 Banks are the core financial system for most citizens in the United States, holding/protecting currencies, granting loans, and exchanging currencies every second of the day.
 They are the foundation of money management and are at risk of a cyber attack just as much as anyone else.
 It is fair to say banking institutions, overall, have a reputation for wise investments and do not make a move unless they see a substantial financial benefit.
 They are, after all, in the business of making money.

 Recently, JPMorgan Chase shared that they spend about $600 million in cybersecurity fees per year alone.
-This may seem like a hefty amount to some, but when you consider what’s at risk they realized this is a small price to pay to avoid financial, reputational, and other highly damaging loss.
-Yes, the financial loss is not the only thing JPMorgan has to worry about.
+This may seem like a hefty amount to some, but when you consider what is at risk they realized this is a small price to pay to avoid financial, reputational, and other highly damaging loss.
+Yes, financial loss is not the only thing JPMorgan has to worry about.
 When a breach occurs from a cyber attack, their systems hold a plethora of sensitive information which can be stolen and sold; a risk that, in itself, would leave the company’s reputation in shambles.
 After all, who wants to do business with a company who could lose their personal information or portfolio value?
 This revelation is causing other financial institutions to reevaluate their cybersecurity budget, as cybercrime is currently one of the largest threats to the American financial system.
 When was the last time you evaluated your cybersecurity budget?
 All enterprises, including banks, are at risk with a need for protection from the threats we cannot physically see.

 What is Being Done About Bank Weaknesses?